jenssegers/lean/README.md

 $app->run();
 ```

-Behind the scenes a Slim application is bootstrapped by adding all of the required Slim components to League's container.
+Behind the scenes, a Slim application is bootstrapped by adding all of the required Slim components to League's container.

 ## Service Providers